- Our Farm

 Farmer Stephen Pedersen got his first introduction to farming working for his aunt and uncle Jean and Jerry Thomas in Aptos.
 He leased his first 3 acres in 1997 to grow mixed vegetables for a small CSA, and has since grown the farm to almost 50 acres in 2013.
 Stephen lives with his wife Jeanne and their two children on their home farm on Harkins Slough in Watsonville, purchased in 2000 from the Open Space Alliance with conservation and agricultural easements placed on it.
 Stephen and Jeanne later purchased some fallow land in Royal Oaks and lease an additional 18 acres in Watsonville.

-Between the three sites, Stephen is able to grow a wide variety of crops–both those that love the cool coastal influence at the home farm and those that do well in the somewhat warmer climate in Royal Oaks.
+Between the two sites, Stephen is able to grow a wide variety of crops–both those that love the cool coastal influence at the home farm and those that do well in the somewhat warmer climate in Royal Oaks.
 He grows high quality lettuces, greens, cauliflower, beans, turnips, radishes, beets, tomatoes, peppers, cabbage, broccoli, carrots, kale, chard, mei quin choi, herbs, radishes, winter and summer squash, onions, potatoes, spinach, celery, fennel, and pumpkins.
 With coastal grown blueberries, strawberries, heirloom apples, and pears, Stephen can round out his vegetable offerings with fruit throughout the main growing season.

 Stephen and Jeanne have been recognized for their efforts at habitat restoration and environmental approach to farming.
 In 2009 they were awarded the AWQA Stewardship Award, for exceptional agricultural water quality stewardship and community leadership.
 In 2012 and 2013 they were named as finalists for the Leopold Conservation Award for “extraordinary achievement in voluntary conservation on the land of exemplary private landowners.”